nurbldoff/pynt/README.txt

 Unlike Dpaint, Pynt has multiple undo/redo, which is nice.
 Undo is currently a bit inconsistent and only works on drawing operations and destructiva layer ops.

+There are keyboard shortcuts for the tools (p:Pencil, o:pOints, l:Line, f:Fill, r:Rectangle, e:Ellipse, b:Brush).
+Holding Shift switches to "filled mode" where that makes sense.
+Ctrl + left mousebutton to "grab" the paper and scroll it around.

 Save/load